law-res judicata | collateral estoppel | direct and collateral attack on prior court judgment |

 related matters that, with the use of diligence, should have been litigated in a prior suit.
 See State & County

 Mut.
 Fire Ins.
 Co. v.
 Miller, 52 S.W.3d 693, 696 (Tex.
 2001); Barr v.
-Resolution Trust Corp., 837 S.W.2d
+Resolution Trust Corp., 837 S.W.2d 627,

-627, 628 (Tex.
+628 (Tex.
 1992).
 Texas follows the transactional approach to res judicata.
-Miller, 52 S.W.3d at 696;
+Miller, 52 S.W.3d at 696; Barr,

-Barr, 837 S.W.2d at 630-31.
-The transactional approach mandates that a defendant bring as a
+837 S.W.2d at 630-31.
+The transactional approach mandates that a defendant bring as a counterclaim any

-counterclaim any claim arising out of the transaction or occurrence that is the subject matter of the
+claim arising out of the transaction or occurrence that is the subject matter of the opposing party's suit.
+See

-opposing party's suit.
-See Miller, 52 S.W.3d at 696; Barr, 837 S.W.2d at 630; see also Ingersoll-Rand Co. v.
+Miller, 52 S.W.3d at 696; Barr, 837 S.W.2d at 630; see also Ingersoll-Rand Co. v.
+Valero Energy Corp., 997

-Valero Energy Corp., 997 S.W.2d 203, 208-10 (Tex.
-1999) (res judicata bars assertion of claims that were
+S.W.2d 203, 208-10 (Tex.
+1999) (res judicata bars assertion of claims that were compulsory counterclaims in

-compulsory counterclaims in an earlier suit).
+an earlier suit).

-According to Rule 97(a) of the Texas Rules of Civil Procedure, a counterclaim is compulsory if: (1) it is
+According to Rule 97(a) of the Texas Rules of Civil Procedure, a counterclaim is compulsory if: (1) it is within

-the same transaction or occurrence that is the subject matter of the opposing party's claim; (5) it is against
+same transaction or occurrence that is the subject matter of the opposing party's claim; (5) it is against the

-the opposing party in the same capacity; and (6) it does not require the presence of third parties over whom
+opposing party in the same capacity; and (6) it does not require the presence of third parties over whom the

-Harris County Sports & Convention Corp., 169 S.W.3d 18, 26 (Tex.
+County Sports & Convention Corp., 169 S.W.3d 18, 26 (Tex.
 App.-Houston [1st Dist.]
-2004, no pet.)
+2004, no pet.) (quoting

-(quoting Ingersoll-Rand Co., 997 S.W.2d at 207).
-Appellate courts apply a “logical relationship” test to
+Ingersoll-Rand Co., 997 S.W.2d at 207).
+Appellate courts apply a “logical relationship” test to determine

-Moore v.
-First Fin.
+Fin.
 Resolution Enters., Inc., 277 S.W.3d 510, 516 (Tex.
-App.-Dallas 2009, no pet.) (citing
+App.-Dallas 2009, no pet.) (citing Jack H. Brown &

-Jack H. Brown & Co. v.
+Co. v.
 Nw.
 Sign Co., 718 S.W.2d 397, 400 (Tex.
 App.-Dallas 1986, writ ref'd n.r.e.)).
-The
+The “logical

-“logical relationship” test is met when the same facts, which may or may not be disputed, are “significant and
+relationship” test is met when the same facts, which may or may not be disputed, are “significant and

 logically relevant to both claims.”
 Id.